Gotamantium-Core/MLL/README.md

 #### Note
-I use `sklearn.datasets` for the actual data and put them into CSV files because the CSV downloads for some of the datasets are have different values from the ones in `sklearn.datasets` and that can cause inconsistent results.
+For as many programs as I can, I extract the values from the dataset in `sklearn.datasets` into a csv file and do the required problem by reading from the file.
+However for some programs (fashion, online retail datasets etc.) the csv is too big to upload directly here.
+As such, I'd recommend downloading them from [here](kaggle.com) directly.

 ## Lab Cycle